Bitpanda logo

 Ethereum (ETH)

 Ethereum 2.0 is a comprehensive upgrade of the Ethereum network, addressing existing challenges like limited scalability, consensus algorithm issues, and high energy demand.
-The update significantly improves scalability by transitioning the blockchain from a proof of work to a proof of stake consensus mechanism.
-Transaction verification and block creation are no longer carried out by energy-intensive crypto mining but through staking.
+The update significantly improves scalability by transitioning the blockchain from a Proof of Work (PoW) to a Proof of Stake (PoS) consensus mechanism.
+Transaction verification and block creation are no longer carried out by energy-intensive crypto mining, but through staking.
 This not only reduces energy demand but also increases the security and efficiency of the network.

 With the implementation of Ethereum 2.0, ETH staking is introduced.
 Validators can earn rewards by staking Ether (ETH) to validate transactions.
 With the phased transition to Ethereum 2.0, Ethereum has become a more powerful and eco-friendly blockchain network.